nicolasochem/tzip/TZIP-1_faq.md

 ## Wouldn't it be simpler to just write the application standards first?

-We are developing the application standards [A1: Michelson Contract Interfaces and Conventions], [FA1: Abstract Ledger], [FA1.1: Transfer Approvals on an Abstract Ledger] at the same time as the Meta-level TZIPs.
+We are developing the application standards [A1: Michelson Contract Interfaces and Conventions], [FA1: Abstract Ledger] at the same time as the Meta-level TZIPs.

 This is a lot more work, but we think it's a fairer and more fruitful alternative to just unilaterally promulgating our own standards.